dgrzeszczak/KeyedCodable/README.md

 }
 ```

-In this example two use cases are shown:
-- longitude and latitude are placed in json main class but we 'moved' them into separate struct called Location
-- both longitude and latitude are optional.
-If both or one of them are missing then location property will be nil.

 **By default empty string or whitespaces are used to mark flat class**

 # Flat arrays
-By default decoding of whole array will fail if decoding of any array's element fails.
-Sometimes instead of having empty list it would be better to have a list that contains all valid elements and omits wrong ones
+Decoding of *Decodable* array will fail if decoding of any array's element fails.
+Flat array *KeyedCodable's* feature omits incorrect elements and creates array that contain valid elements only.
+In example below ```array``` property will contain three elements [1,3,4] though decoding second element fails.

-## Example JSON
+## Example JSON:
 ```json
 {
     "array": [